WalletWatch/WalletWatchApp/README.md

     <img src="/assets/wallet-4.gif" width="600">
 </div>

-- Ability to input ERC20, BEP20 wallet addresses.
-This simplifies the process of tracking balances on various wallets.
+- **Streamlined Wallet Tracking:** Input your ERC20 and BEP20 wallet addresses for seamless monitoring of multiple wallets in one place.
-- Ability to select tokens to track balance.
-Users can select tokens they want to track, giving more control over their cryptocurrency assets.
+- **Token Selection:** Choose specific tokens to track, providing granular control over your crypto portfolio.
-- Display of balances in table form.
+- **Balance Display:** Display of balances in table form.
 This provides a clear and easily understandable view of the state of your cryptocurrency assets.

 ## Requirements